eswan18/ethanswan.com/_posts/2020-11-17-apple-music.md

 This is obviously a very specific case, but it's always bugged me, as sometimes I queue a song, listen to it, start the next one, and then want to rewind to the queued one I just played and hear it again – but that's not possible.
 Apple Music seems to handle this "correctly" (i.e. the way I like it).

-Still, Apple Music's rewinding and pleasant interface were not enough to overcome its overall inferiority.
+Still, Apple Music's rewinding and pleasant interface were not enough to overcome its inferior recommendations.
 The only major point in its favor was that you can play Apple Music from the Apple Watch even when your phone isn't nearby, which is ideal for running.
 And then [Spotify announced standalone support for the Apple Watch](https://www.macrumors.com/2020/11/03/spotify-apple-watch-standalone-streaming/), thus putting the nail in Apple Music's coffin.
 It's truly difficult to believe that Apple charges as much for its service as Spotify does ($10/month) – Spotify seems like the more mature product, has far more users and loyalty, and appears significantly ahead in music recommendation.